chef/chef-analyze/docs/DESIGN.md

-  -h, --help                     help for chef-analyze -k, --key string               Chef Infra Server API client key -u, --user string              Chef Infra Server API client username
+  -h, --help                     help for chef-analyze -k, --key string               Chef Infra Server API client key -u, --user string              Chef Infra Server API client username -p, --profile string           The credentials profile to use (default: default)

 Use "chef-analyze [command] --help" for more information about a command.
 $